 At work, Fehrs is a relatively new member of a veteran sales staff that reports to Ryan Punt, vice president of sales.

 Because of the overlapping relationship of networking services and technology equipment, SDN no longer divides account executives into different product and service specialties.
 Fehrs and other account executives can help businesses and institutions with products and services ranging from broadband connectivity to mannaged cybersecurity services.

-SDN’s wide range of products and services allows sales executives to take a big-picture, consultative approach to helping clients, Fehrs says.
+SDN’s wide range of products and services allows sales executives to take a big-picture, consultative approach to help clients, Fehrs says.

 One challenge for account executives is helping clients understand the value and advantages of getting their networking services and technology equipment from the same company – preferably SDN – rather than dividing their business among providers that might not interact particularly well, Fehrs says.

-Unifying with one vendor can provides a company with a clear line of accountability for performance, whether it’s good or bad.
+Unifying with one vendor can provide a company with a clear line of accountability for performance, whether it’s good or bad.

 Going forward, Fehrs sees two trends in electronic communications that he expects will continue to grow in importance: efficient collaboration and information security.